quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 ### Are you able to participate in a given transaction in Spring while working with JPA?

+The short answer is: Yes.

+The Spring `JpaTransactionManager` supports direct DataSource access within one and the same transaction allowing for mixing plain JDBC code that is unaware of JPA with code that use JPA.

+If the Spring application is to be deployed to a JavaEE server, then `JtaTransactionManager` can be used in the Spring application. `JtaTransactionManager` will delegate to the JavaEE server’s transaction coordinator

 ----------

 ### Which `PlatformTransactionManager(s)` can you use with JPA?